niklas-enns/lessons-learned-the-hard-way/README.md

 ```

 ### Error Symptoms
-Dozens of `org.springframework.orm.ObjectOptimisticLockingFailureException: Row was updated or deleted by another transaction (or unsaved-value mapping was incorrect)`
+Dozens of `org.springframework.orm.ObjectOptimisticLockingFailureException: Row was updated or deleted by another transaction (or unsaved-value mapping was incorrect)`.

+Suprisingly, this exception was thrown in a findByProperty-method of a Repository.
+Hibernate treatet the Entity as dirty, so it flushed the persistence context (= SQL UPDATE) before executing the select query.
+That update caused the OptimisticLockException.

 ### Solution
 Implement equals and hashCode on the Client class.
 Clients are held in a Set of the owning entity, therefore proper equals and hashCode implementations are needed.